 Life isn't fair.
 I know.

-For domestic customers, NFL Game Pass playoffs will be delayed just a bit.
+For domestic customers, NFL Game Pass delays playoff games just a bit.
 But again, you can't watch them all at the same time, so a minor delay isn't the end of the world.

 Can you watch live games on NFL Game Pass?